Age Discrimination in the Workplace

 - File an administrative charge with the EEOC or DFEH.
 If you’re able to hire an attorney, he or she will do this for you.
 After you obtain a right to sue letter, you can proceed to court.
 If you file with DFEH, you must file in court within 1 year of obtaining the right to sue.
 Lastly, keep in mind that if you do receive the “right to sue” letter, you only have 90 days to file a discrimination lawsuit; after the 90 days, you cannot take any action for the discrimination.

 Because of these statutes of limitations (and a variety of other reasons) it is critical that you talk with an employment law firm as soon as possible.
 Age discrimination in the workplace is extremely unfair and can have devastating consequences on victims.
-Call us today to talk to our employment attorney for a free over-the-phone consultation and see what your next steps should be.
+Call us today to talk to our employment attorney for an over-the-phone or in-person consultation and see what your next steps should be.